 Group aims to increase membership to 28,000 to improve lobbying efforts

 By TIM HEARDEN

-The National Cattlemen's Beef Association has added more than 1,400 new members since November, bring its total roll to 25,804, said Kate Maher, the organization's director of member services in Denver.
+The National Cattlemen's Beef Association has kicked off a campaign with the goal of increasing its membership from the current 24,356 to 28,000 by Sept.
+30, 2013, said Kate Maher, the organization's director of member services in Denver.

-As part of the drive, the NCBA is working with New Holland to provide state affiliates that add the most members by March 31 with the use of a baler or tractor, with an opportunity to lease it or purchase it after one year.
+As part of the drive, the NCBA is working with New Holland to provide state affiliates that add the most members with the use of a baler or tractor, with an opportunity to lease it or purchase it after one year.

-NCBA membership dues start at $100 and vary depending on the size of the operation.
-A cow-calf producer with 4,000 head would be charged $750 to join, according to the organization's website.
+The NCBA's membership dues start at $100 and vary depending on the size of the operation.
+For instance, a cow-calf producer with 4,000 head would be charged $750 to join, according to the organization's website.

 National Cattlemen's Beef Association: http://www.beefusa.org/